ar-kun/gigih_video/README.md

 ```

 replace xxx with valid key

-~ API KEY =
+~ API KEY = Go to <a href="https://console.developers.google.com/">https://console.developers.google.com/</a> and enable the YouTube Data API v3 service.

-Go to <a href="https://console.developers.google.com/">https://console.developers.google.com/</a> and enable the YouTube Data API v3 service.
+~ Secret key = You can run node generateSecret.js

 <div>
 <p>Run the development server:</p>